Composer-Team/Beethoven-Software/README.md

 Before we deep-dive into `rd`, a quick node on the `xd` field.
 This is set to high if you are expecting a response from the command.
 Otherwise, no reponse will be sent back over the AXIL interface.
-If you specify xd=0 and wait for a response, you'll be waiting a long time. **Note to self**: this really shouldn't happen.
-Waiting for a command to return that was specified to not return should throw an exception.
+If you specify xd=0 and wait for a response, you'll stall and never return. **Note to self**: this really shouldn't happen.
+Waiting for a command to return that was specified to not return should throw an exception (or have a timout).

 Notice that the destination register is type `RD`.
 To emphasize the use of special-purpose Composer registers, we use `enum RD`.
 There are 32 registers, but register 16 through 22 (inclusive) are special purpose registers for